 |API for custom integrations

 Learning the ropes, ease of use

-The admin interface is straightforward with a menu on the left from which all of the platform’s functionality can be accessed.
+The admin interface is straightforward, with a menu on the left from which all of the platform’s functionalities can be accessed.

 On the top right, there’s a notification bell and a profile button that lets you switch to User Interface and access video tutorials on the platform at any time:

-This module is made with Learn’s built-in Longread authoring tool and several training videos give you step-by-step instructions to help you get started with the product.
+The second module is made with Learn’s built-in course builder and includes several training videos that give you step-by-step instructions on how to use the platform.

 Managing users and user roles

-It is possible to add users in iSpring Learn by admin two ways: via the UI or by importing an XLS template with a specific structure to add users in bulk.
+There are two ways to add users in iSpring Learn: via the UI or by importing an XLS template with a specific structure, which allows you to add users in bulk.
 Users can also self-register to certain groups or departments using the Self-signup feature.

 There are two delimiters that you can use to build an organization’s structure on the platform – departments and groups.
 Departments form a hierarchical structure that should reflect how your company is built from top to bottom.